jameskress/Visualization_Vignettes/ParaView_Vignettes/README.md

 ### Using ParaView Interactively on Ibex
-It is possible to run a local ParaView client to display and interact with your data while the ParaView server runs in an Ibex batch job, allowing interactive analysis of very large data sets.
+It is possible to run a local ParaView client to display and interact with your data while the ParaView server runs in an Ibex batch job (``client/server mode``), allowing interactive analysis of very large data sets.
 You will obtain the best performance by running the ParaView client on your local computer and running the server on Ibex with the same version of ParaView.
-It is highly recommended to check the available ParaView versions using ``module avail paraview`` on the system you plan to connect ParaView to.
+It is *required* to check the available ParaView versions using ``module avail paraview`` on the system on which you plan to connect.

 **WARNING**: Using a different version of ParaView than what is available on IBEX WILL fail.